10-Year-Old North Carolina Student Punished, Threatened For Calling Teacher ‘Ma’am’

 Wilson and the boy’s father, McArthur Bryant, admit that they had taught Tamarion and their other children to refer to their elders as “ma’am” and “sir” as a sign of respect.

 “He had a look on his face of disappointment, shame,” said his father, according to ABC 11.
-“At the end of the day, as a father, to feel kind of responsible for that… knowing that I have been raising him and doing the best that I can, it’s not acceptable.”
+“At the end of the day, as a father, to feel kind of responsible for that, knowing that I have been raising him and doing the best that I can, it’s not acceptable.”

 Coming up at 4:30 and 6 on @ABC11_WTVD: Parents of a Tarboro 5th grader are upset after their son got in trouble for calling a teacher "ma'am" against her wishes.
 In response, they say the teacher made him write the word repeatedly on a sheet of paper pic.twitter.com/KJghF8rPQb